Sonya Sones

-Sonya Sones is an American poet and author.
-She has written seven young adult novels in verse, and one novel in verse for adults.
-The ALA has named her one of the most frequently challenged authors of the 21st century.
-In 2004, 2005, 2010, and 2011, the ALA included her novel What My Mother Doesn't Know on their list of the Top Ten Most Challenged Books, and it was named 31st on the ALA's list of the Top 100 Banned/Challenged Books of the 2000s.
+Sonya Sones (born c.
+1953) is an American poet and author.
+She has written seven young adult novels in verse and one novel in verse for adults.
+The American Library Association (ALA) has named her one of the most frequently challenged authors of the 21st century.

 Biography

-She was born in Boston, Massachusetts and currently lives in Southern California.
+She was born in Boston, Massachusetts, was raised in nearby Newton, and lives in Southern California.
 After graduating from Hampshire College, she taught filmmaking at Harvard University; her other jobs have included baby clothes designer, animator, photographer, and film editor.
-Her style differs from most contemporary writers in that her novels are told in verse form rather than prose.
-This means that they are a series of poems which, when read in order, tell a story.

 Sones is married to screenwriter Bennett Tramer, of Saved by the Bell.
-The two of them co-wrote a picture book, Violet and Winston, in 2009.
-It is illustrated by 2006 Caldecott Medal winner Chris Raschka.
+They teamed on a picture book, Violet and Winston, in 2009.
+It is illustrated by Caldecott Medal winner Chris Raschka.